benrose207/SheepOnTheLam/README.md

 This strategy had two primary benefits:
 * I could very quickly and easily make adjustments to the variables for any given level, which helped to calibrate the game difficulty, and greatly aided in testing.
-* It became almost trivial to add additional levels to game, because the actual game components and functions all referenced the key names in the level object received the game management file.
+* It became almost trivial to add additional levels to the game, because the actual game components and functions all referenced the key names in the level object received from the game management file.

 ![Level 3 Screenshot](/assets/demo_files/level-3-screenshot.png)